-Norvil, my debonair alter ego, performed his stage magician act Norvil & Josephine in the Leeds City Varieties Theatre a few weeks ago.
-For those who do not know, this handsome theatre has the honor of being one of the very few that have kept the variety genre alive in one of its traditional forms.
+Norvil is my debonair alter ego.
+He is a magician who can sing.
+He performed his stage magician variety show act Norvil & Josephine in the Leeds City Varieties Theatre a few weeks ago.
+For those who do not know, this handsome theatre carries an honour.
+It’s one of the very few that have kept the variety genre alive in one of its traditional forms.
 Hat off from me!

-Other variety shows that have kept the tradition alive in the UK have been the itinerant Royal Variety Performance or the famous London Palladium variety show, which has been revived this year by British television network ITV.
+Another variety show that has kept the tradition alive in the UK is the itinerant Royal Variety Performance.
+In addition, the famous London Palladium variety show keeps on going.
+The latter was revived this year by British television network ITV.
 But the genre has reinvented itself in the past few years, living some sort of renaissance these days.

-It’s gratifying to observe how the public favours variety again with new productions like La Clique (with Swedish comedy stage magician Carl-Einar Häckner), La Soiree at the Roundhouse, and London Wonderground with its cutting edge cabaret and variety in the London Southbank.
+It’s gratifying to observe how the public favours variety again with new productions like La Clique (with Swedish comedy stage magician Carl-Einar Häckner).
+Other hot nouveau variety examples include La Soiree at the Roundhouse.
+And London Wonderground dazzles with its cutting edge mix of cabaret and variety in the London Southbank.

-Both traditional and new edgy versions of the genre are in essence the same… perfect exercises of escapism.
-The colourful and vibrantly exuberant performances compete with each other to offer the live viewer an apparently frivolous entertainment that conceals a high number of skills and crafts.
+Both the traditional and the newer edgier versions of the genre are in essence the same… perfect exercises of escapism.
+The colourful and exuberant performances compete with each other to offer the live viewer an apparently frivolous entertainment that conceals a high number of skills and crafts.

 For example, the stage magician act Norvil & Josephine brings together magic with singing, dancing, and acrobatics.
-As I commented on a previous entry, a magic trick on its own is just a cold and naked gimmick.
+The magician who sings and the assistant who contorts help sass up the affair.
+As I commented on a previous post, a magic trick on its own is just a cold and naked gimmick.
 Magic comes alive with an engaging delivery, and this is ever more important for a stage magician in a variety act.

 However, some of the contemporary variety shows don’t even have a single magic act – something remarkable if you consider the history of the genre.
 I would say that a variety show without magic is like a cake with no sugar.
 So who’s up for all icing and sugar, a variety show with mostly stage magician acts?

-All of you in London this weekend have the opportunity to attend the annual Magic & Variety Gala show produced by the International Magic Shop and hosted by the incomparable compère Noel Britten.
-They’ll roll out three consecutive nights this year complete with stage magicians and other great international variety acts at the Mermaid Theatre.
+To compensate for that, this weekend London readers have the opportunity to attend the annual Magic & Variety Gala show.
+It’s a stage magician variety show dream-come-true.
+The show is produced by the International Magic Shop and is hosted by the incomparable compère Noel Britten.
+They’ll roll out three consecutive nights this year complete with stage magicians and other great international variety acts at London’s Mermaid Theatre.